by L. Bellows and R. Moore* (3/13)

 - Choose 1% or nonfat milk instead of whole milk.

-- Choose fat free yogurt.
+- Choose low fat or fat free yogurt.

 - Use lower fat chesses or limit portion sizes.